MrKomodoDragon/MrKomodoDragon/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+I am MrKomodoDragon, an aspiring developers who likes coding.

-- 🔭 I’m currently working on a discord bot
+- 🔭 I’m currently working on a discord bot, and
 - 🌱 I’m currently learning Rust, b/c python is boring at times :D

 # Visitors